Carnivore Diet Homemade Beef Jerky

 When I first started the carnivore diet, I searched for a beef jerky recipe that didn't have spices/marinades and didn't find one!
 So I experimented for myself and discovered that jerky still tastes great with just beef and salt.

-Beef jerky makes for the perfect snack to bring with you on the go!
+Beef jerky makes for the perfect snack to bring with you on the go and it's so easy to make!

 Carnivore Diet Homemade Beef Jerky